emdgroup/dynamodb-paginator/README.md

 The token is sent to a client which can happily decode the token, look at the values for the partition and sort key and even modify the token, making the application vulnerable to NoSQL injections.

+**How is the pagination token encrypted?**

+The encryption key passed to the paginator is used to derive an encryption and a signing key using an HMAC.

+The `LastEvaluatedKey` attribute is first flattened by length-encoding its datatypes and values.
+The encoded key is then encrypted with the encryption key using AES-256 in CBC mode with a randomly generated IV.

+The additional authenticated data (AAD), the IV, the ciphertext and an int64 of the length of the AAD are concatenated to form the *message* to be signed.

+The encrypted and signed pagination token is then returned by concatenating the IV, ciphertext and the first 16 bytes of the HMAC-SHA256 of the *message* using the signing key.

 > "Dance like nobody is watching.
 Encrypt like everyone is."
 > -- Werner Vogels